nkons/r2rml-parser/README.md

 # R2RML Parser

 A parser that exposes relational database contents as RDF graphs, based on an R2RML mapping document.
+Contains a mapping file for the DSpace institutional repository solution.

 ## Licence